seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 getDeviceCount()
 ~~~~~~~~~~~~~~~~~~

-Gets the number of all devices in the HKWirelessHD network.
+Gets the number of all speakers in the HKWirelessHD network.

 **Signature:**
 	``- (NSInteger) getDeviceCount;``

 **Returns:**
-	``NSInteger`` - the number of devices.
+	``NSInteger`` - the number of speakers.

 ----

 getGroupCount()
 ~~~~~~~~~~~~~~~~~

-Gets the number of the groups defined by the speakers.
+Gets the number of the groups of speakers.

 **Signature:**
 	``- (NSInteger) getGroupCount;``